Eating out in Hoi An. Photo by Aaron Joel Santos

 Part soup, part salad, mì quảng gracefully pulls off an identity crisis.
 That being said, don’t let the elegance of mì quảng fool you.
 This light and springy noodle dish from the Quang Nam province in Central Vietnam is street food.
 The vibrantly yellow noodles owe their rich colour to the turmeric-infused broth made rich with peanut oil.
 Only a ladleful is used in the making of this “soup”, which can be topped with anything from shrimp and chicken to pork belly and snakehead fish.
 Eat mì quảng with sliced banana flowers, Vietnamese coriander, basil and bánh tráng me, toasted sesame rice crackers.

-Bún chả became an overnight sensation after President Obama was pictured scarfing down a bowl of these grilled pork sliders with Anthony Bourdain.
-But this specialty of the Old Quarter in Hanoi has always been popular among the locals.
+Bún chả became an overnight sensation after President Obama was pictured scarfing down a bowl of these grilled pork patties with Anthony Bourdain.
+But this speciality of the Old Quarter in Hanoi has always been popular among the locals.
 Around lunchtime, the scent of pork grilling over hot charcoal wafts down the sidewalks, filling the noses of hungry Hanoians.

 This classic northern dish is comprised of cold bún (rice vermicelli); slices of seasoned pork belly; a mountain of fresh herbs and salad greens; and last but not least, medallions of minced pork swimming in a bowl brimming with a fish sauce-based broth.
 The go-to approach is to scoop small bundles of bún into your broth bowl and rotate between eating the noodles, the pork and the greens.